Trend Following Performance Report — July, 2023

 Our research determined that the optimal selection method was the Serenity Ratio method.

-The Performance for the month of July 2022 of our Top 5 Selection Method using the Serenity Ratio was a decrease of -1.76% bringing the YTD result to -3.89% (Refer to Chart 7).
-This is subject to change however as we are still awaiting the performance result of Fort LP: Global Trend.
+The Performance for the month of July 2023 of our Top 5 Selection Method using the Serenity Ratio was a small decrease of -0.37% bringing the YTD result to 2.01% (Refer to Chart 12).

-Despite the setback this month, the ‘Serenity’ selection method continues to perform well from a risk-adjusted perspective.
-For the entire reporting period, this selection method boasts a CAGR of 4.98% with a Maximum Drawdown of only 14.44% and effectively a “zero” correlation to the S&P500TR Index (-0.05).
+For the entire reporting period, this selection method produces a CAGR of 4.93% with a Maximum Drawdown of only 14.44% and effectively a “zero” correlation to the S&P500TR Index (-0.07).

 - Man AHL: AHL Evolution;

-Individual Performance Results for these 5 Programs used for the Serenity allocation as at 31 July 2022 are as follows:
+Individual Performance Results for these 5 Programs used for the Serenity allocation as of 31 July 2023 using the 2023 listing are as follows: